 Prevent shorter logs from being split completely using a technique known as stroke limiting or log reduction.
 They result in double the splitting capacity of the previous model.
 A two-way splitting wedge can split logs when the extended ram returns to its starting position.
 The option to utilise a four-way wedge: This feature breaks a single log into four pieces.

-To split your firewood efficiently (which may be necessary if you’re working in the winter! ), seek an electric log splitter with some or all of the qualities listed above.
+To split your firewood efficiently (which may be necessary if you’re working in the winter! ), seek an electric log splitter with some or all of the above qualities.

 Electric Log Splitter Positioning Features Another advantage of electric log splitters is that they are lightweight and portable.
 Despite more significant, robust variants mounted on tow-behind trailers, most smaller models can be carried and pushed by hand.
 They are helping to make them simple to transport and set up in various locations.